 What happens when the risk has been reduced?

-Only once all partners in the MACE Level 2 meeting are happy that an individual no longer poses an identifiable risk by exploitation, a decision will be made to remove that individual from the agenda and agree to remove the flags from North Yorkshire Police Systems.
+An adopted perpetrator will be subject to monthly reviews by the Detective Inspector and discussed with partners at the MACE Level 2 meetings.
+When the information / intelligence picture confirms that an individual no longer poses an identifiable risk by exploitation they will be removed as a perpetrator with a detailed rationale to support removal which will be provided to MACE Level 2.
+All flags will be removed from North Yorkshire Police systems.
 For more information on MACE Level 1 click here and MACE Level 2 click here.